 - I encourage you to use tools like graphing calculators/websites and computer algebra systems to better understand the material and work through the problem sets.
-However, "because my calculator said so" is not a sufficient answer to a question with computations. - Cell phone calculators and graphing calculators are not allowed during exams.
+However, "because my calculator said so" is not a good enough answer to a question with computations.
+Show me that you understand the mechanics. - Cell phone calculators and graphing calculators are not allowed during exams.
 Calculators without graphing capability or a programmable memory are allowed during exams. - Using computers in class for anything other than taking notes is strictly prohibited.
 The first time I see you using a computer for something else, I will ask you to put the computer away.
 Repeated infractions will result in stronger penalties at my discretion. - You may work with your classmates to solve in-class clicker questions, unless instructed otherwise for particular questions.